 If you need to have a biopsy, a thin flexible tube with a light called an endoscope will be inserted into your mouth or nose and passed down to your small intestine.

 Before the procedure, a local anaesthetic is given to numb the throat and/or a sedative to help you relax.

-During the procedure, the doctor will pass a tiny biopsy tool through the endoscope to take samples of the lining of your small intestine.
+During the procedure, the endoscopist will pass a tiny biopsy tool through the endoscope to take samples of the lining of your small intestine.
 The sample will then be examined under a microscope for signs of coeliac disease.

 Diet before and after testing

-It's very important that people continue to eat gluten-containing foods every day until a diagnosis has been confirmed.
+You should continue to eat gluten-containing foods every day until a diagnosis has been confirmed.

 A biopsy will only show coeliac disease if the person being tested has been eating gluten-containing foods regularly.

 Only after coeliac disease is confirmed can you start a gluten-free diet.

 If you're already on a gluten-free diet and find it hard to eat gluten again, your GP should refer you to a specialist.
 You may not be able to get gluten-free foods on prescription if you do not have coeliac disease confirmed by a biopsy.

 If you've been diagnosed with coeliac disease, you may also have other tests to assess how the condition has affected you so far.